majdmednini/Chebka/README.md

 A non technical risk is a a somewhat of a moral hazard towards publishers where they might not grant us rights to publish their content for profit in a later stage
 Spreading poor content is another problem but measures can be taken to prevent that

-#### Infrastructure:
-Branching strategy: since we are an army of two and Chebka doesn’t have many features in this early stage, we think that we would not even reside to branching so Trunk based committing is the name of the game
-Deployment: Blue-Green Deployment
-Testing: factory_boy (factory_boy provides custom Factory subclasses for various ORMs, adding dedicated features.)
-Data population: faker
-Deployment:  nginx and Gunicorn
-- the Django project is ought to be developed first with the core features such as web scraping and views and models, then the front end and linking it to the main django application

 #### Related Projects:
 [newspaper : Newspaper3k Article scraping & curation](https://github.com/mattlisiv/newsapi-python) :newspaper: